 Transfer courses will be evaluated on a case-by-case basis.

 |CCJ 345||Research Methods in Criminal Justice||3|

 |CCJ 421||Criminological Theory||3|

 |CCJ 489||Senior Seminar||3|

-Students should consult with their academic advisor in the major for specific guidance regarding completion of any general education and ECCE requirements.
+*Students should consult with their academic advisor in the major for specific guidance regarding completing any general education and ECCE requirements.